 The Legal 500 2024, Court of Protection and Community Care

-We can offer barristers of all levels of seniority who are equipped to deal with the whole range of Court of Protection cases.
-They combine their knowledge of mental capacity law and mental disability with a practical approach and reliable advice and judgment.
+We offer barristers at all levels of seniority who are equipped to handle the full spectrum of Court of Protection cases.
+Combining detailed knowledge of mental capacity law with practical judgment and reliable advice, our team delivers clear, client-focused solutions.

-Our barristers have experience in cases at all levels of complexity, from District Judge to High Court Judge and undertake advisory and advocacy work at all stages, including contested trials in the Court of Protection.
+Our barristers are experienced in cases of all levels of complexity, from hearings before District Judges to contested trials before High Court Judges.
+We provide both advisory and advocacy services at every stage of proceedings.

-We receive instructions from across the range of parties including family members, the Official Solicitor and local authorities.
-We work in cases both locally and nationally, appearing in the Court of Protection in London, Wales, South West and other regions.
+We act on behalf of a wide range of parties, including family members, the Official Solicitor, and local authorities.
+Our cases span the country, with appearances in the Court of Protection in London, Wales, the South West, and beyond.

-We have undertaken cases raising novel issues of principle and practice, including issues relating to the Court of Protection Rules, costs, publicity, deputyship including both welfare and property and affairs deputies, and mediation in the Court of Protection.
+Our team has been involved in matters raising novel issues of principle and practice, including the interpretation of Court of Protection Rules, costs disputes, publicity considerations, deputyship (both welfare and property & affairs), and mediation within the Court of Protection.

 • Trusts